cakirogluozan/Sensor_Fusion_Eng-Camera_final/WRITEUP.md

         2-5_LOG.txt - ["FAST" - "SIFT"]
         5-1_LOG.txt - ["AKAZE" - "BRIEF"]

-    Moreover their statistics is visualized on a jupyter notebook.
+    Moreover their statistics is visualized on a jupyter notebook in statistics.html file.